josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 Malicious state actors are wielding AI as a ruthlessly efficient propaganda machine, disseminating more convincing disinformation than ever, faster than was ever previously possible.

-I suppose being an optimist about this technology must mean you believe that ultimately won't affect you—or at the very least, it's a worthwhile tradeoff.
-Whoever those in power are going after, and whoever the victims of violence are, they won't be too close to you, writing your emails more efficiently than ever.
+It's hard to imagine how one could be optimistic about the technology powering all that, but I suppose knowing it probably won't affect you must help.
+Whoever those in power are going after, whatever group they're victimizing, it must be much easier to feel good about the tech helping you write emails faster if you don't see yourself among those people.

 AI is now (horrifyingly) being used in the legal system, too.
 From facial recognition to criminal justice, AI is increasingly being put in charge of deciding who is guilty and innocent, and what punishment those people might deserve.